 Welcome New Directors

-The American Board of Plastic Surgery is pleased to introduce three new directors who joined the Board in May 2018 and two new public members who joined the Board in May 2019.
+The American Board of Plastic Surgery is pleased to introduce three new directors who joined the Board in May 2020.
 All ABPS directors (non-public members) are currently certified by the ABPS and meeting requirements of the Continuous Certification program.
 They will each serve a six-year term.
 All directors of the Board serve voluntarily and without remuneration.

 Dr. Alderman attended medical school at the University of Alabama-Birmingham School of Medicine and completed the integrated plastic surgery residency program at the University of Michigan School of Medicine.
 She completed the Robert Wood Johnson Clinical Scholars Program and received a Master of Public Health in Health Management from the University of Michigan.
 Dr. Alderman has served as Vice-President and Treasurer of the Georgia Society of Plastic Surgeons, ASPS Board member for the National Accreditation Program for Breast Cancer and Aesthetica Co-Chair.
 Dr. Alderman was certified by the American Board of Plastic Surgery in 2005 and maintains a private practice in Alpharetta, GA.